Fabriquartz/ember-railio-form-components/paper-form-fields.md

 **enableSelectAll** You can display a 'select all' and 'deselect all' button by passing true.
 The default is false.
 Only works when 'multiSelect' is enabled.

-**allowClear** Wether the button to clear the input field should be available or not.
+**allowClear** Whether the button to clear the input field should be available or not.
 Default is true.

 **readOnly** A boolean that can disable the autocomplete to make it a read only.